 Our Staff

-Newport Bay Conservancy works alongside our Board of Directors and our partners at the Bay.
+Newport Bay Conservancy staff works alongside our Board of Directors and our partners at the Bay.
 Contact us if you want to collaborate.

 Heather Cieslak – Operations Director